franpfeiffer/worklog.nvim/README.md

 ```

 ## Manual Triggering
-You can manually trigger a work summary commit using the `:worklog` command.
+You can manually trigger a work summary commit using the `:Worklog` command.

 ## Requirements
 - Neovim 0.7+